marchaesen/vcxsrv/mesalib/docs/gallium/tgsi.rst

 For vertex shaders, this semantic label indicates that an input or output is a boolean edge flag.
 The register layout is [F, x, x, x] where F is 0.0 or 1.0 and x = don't care.
-Normally, the vertex shader simply copies the edge flag input to the edgeflag output.
+Normally, the vertex shader simply copies the edge flag input to the edge flag output.

 Edge flags are used to control which lines or points are actually drawn when the polygon mode converts triangles/quads/polygons into